2020 Democratic National Convention's Final Night: How to Watch Online | Digital Trends

 The 2020 Democratic National Convention is streaming live online, and you can watch on your computer, phone, or smart TV for free.
 The main convention program runs from 6 to 8 p.m.
 PT.

-Here’s everything you need to know about Thursday night’s programming, including how to watch the Democratic National Convention online.
+Here’s everything you need to know about Thursday night’s programming, including how to watch the Democratic National Convention and our previous day’s coverage of this online exclusive event.

 How to watch the Democratic Convention online